Estimated reading time: 5 minutes

 Apples

-Apples are great for dogs and a good source of fibre, potassium and antioxidants.
-As part of a balanced diet, Apples provide vitamins A and C. Just like humans; apples can help your dog’s dental hygiene in terms of fresh breath and helping to keep their teeth clean.
+Apples are great for dogs and a good source of fibre, potassium, and antioxidants.
+As part of a balanced diet, Apples provide vitamins A and C. Just like humans, apples can help your dog’s dental hygiene by providing fresh breath and keeping teeth clean.

 As mentioned before, please remove the core and pips to prevent choking.